sgart-it/sgart-node-api-static/README.md

 runall.cmd

-richiamare il client con http://static.sgart.it:8080 il server risponde alla url http://api.sgart.it:3000
+richiamare il client con http://static.sgart.it:8080 (il server risponde alla url http://api.sgart.it:3000)

 # note

-il server (client-server) con il codice html (statico) non deve girare su localhost altrimenti il browser blocca le chiamate CORS.
+il web server (client-server) con il codice html (statico) non deve girare su localhost altrimenti il browser blocca le chiamate CORS.

 # errori

 se nella developer console compare l'errore

-Access to fetch at 'http://api.sgart.it:3000/' from origin 'http://static.sgart.it:8080' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'http://static.sgart.it1:8080' that is not equal to the supplied origin.
+Access to fetch at 'http://api.sgart.it:3000/' from origin 'http://static.sgart.it:8080' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: The 'Access-Control-Allow-Origin' header has a value 'http://static.sgart.local:8080' that is not equal to the supplied origin.
 Have the server send the header with a valid value, or, if an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 index.html:19 POST http://api.sgart.it:3000/ net::ERR_FAILED

 index.html:34 TypeError: Failed to fetch

-vuol dire che il parametro 'Access-Control-Allow-Origin': 'http://www.sgart.local1:8080' nel server.js non è corretto
+vuol dire che il parametro 'Access-Control-Allow-Origin': 'http://www.sgart.local:8080' nel server.js non è corretto deve coincidere con il chiamante 'Access-Control-Allow-Origin': 'http://www.sgart.it:8080'